madynes/monex/examples/simple_example/README.md

 ```
 prometheus -config.file prometheus-config.yml
 ```
 Now we have prometheus in place.
-We only need to configure and start monex.
+We only need to configure and start MonEx.
-Since we start monex on the same machine as Prometheus, we have to listen Prometheus on the localhost at port 9090.
+Since we start MonEx on the same machine as Prometheus, we have to listen Prometheus on the localhost at port 9090.
 Check the monex-server.conf and lanch monex-server:
 ```
 ./monex-server monex-server.conf
 ```